Tokazama/StaticRanges.jl/docs/src/abstractaxis.md

 Axis(2:3 => 2:3)
 ```

-But now we can also use functions to index by the the keys of an `AbstractAxis`.
+But now we can also use functions to index by the keys of an `AbstractAxis`.
 ```jldoctest
 julia> using StaticRanges